SuperLimitBreak/display-trigger/README.md

 #### Live music performance

 Live band have a projector behind them (with an html5 projector interface).
 By default a band logo projected.
-Some tracks have a video accompliament.
+Some tracks have a video accompaniment.
 A digital audio workstation can output to a virtual midi port and send midi signals that trigger the start/stop backing videos/images.

-At the mixing desk a technitian may have a tablet pc that can trigger videos/images
+At the mixing desk a technician may have a tablet pc that can trigger videos/images

-As well as triggering videos on an html5 projector, it could be possible to link these triggers with a dmx lighting system to syncronise lights.
+As well as triggering videos on an html5 projector, it could be possible to link these triggers with a dmx lighting system to synchronise lights.

 #### Dynamic Presenter